FLITELite Light Color, Intensity & Night Vision

 Cones are used when you read, day or night.
 During the day we read with our cones - during the night we need a light to read - obvious, but it shatters the red light myth in the aviation cockpit.

 So the question is what is the best light that will provide your eyes, and brain with the best light for reading?
 The answer is a dim white light.
 Look inside any of the new jets, and you will find that the lighting is white.
 Military cockpits specify NVIS White.
 NVIS White appears to have a green tint, but it is a full spectrum light.
-More on NVIS Compatibility.
-However, sometimes a nice bright light is needed, which makes the green and white such nice choices to to the high brightness they are able to achieve.
+Some older specifications use the NVIS Green specification for crew lighting as well.
+Both the NVIS colors we offer are Army Night Vision Lab approved.
+However, sometimes a nice bright light is needed, which makes and white such a nice choice to to the high brightness they are able to achieve.

 FLITELite is set to a 25-35 degree field of view to maximize the physiology of the pilots eye.
 But to preserve night vision the intensity of the light is what matters.
 By using a full spectrum white light, the full spectrum light and low reflection reduces the amount of light needed.
 The 25-35 degree field is critical to keep the light out of our peripheral vision.